heliocloud-data/platform/TESTING.md

 ## Region Testing (all server types) (est. time up up to 1 hour)

 1. Login as Admin User
-     - Spin up every type of server.
+     - Spin up every type of server-- check the number of activate instances when back to 0 in the console to verify it's a cold start.
      - Document time to spin up each server (cold starts).
 Verify no timeouts.
+Record time it takes (no firm criteria needed here)
+     (To guarantee a cold start, for that target instance, check that to fit your server it must make a new EC2 instance.
+Easiest way is 'nothing has been run before it')
      - Shut down that server.

 2. Login as Regular User
      - Spin up every type of server.
-     - Time to spin up each server should be ≤ 5 minutes (warm starts).
+     - Time to spin up each server should be ≤ 5 minutes (warm starts) (<30 seconds is preferable but 5 min is  a hard fail).
 Verify no timeouts.
      - run the 'Testing_Notebook.ipynb' Notebook
      - Shut down that server.